Minimally Invasive Lumbar Spine Surgery

 Minimally invasive lumbar surgery, like any surgery, should not be considered lightly.
-Although the term “minimally invasive” refers to a procedure done with an extremely small incision that avoids any muscle damage, you should still try conventional, non-invasive pain relief alternatives before moving forward with surgery.
-A daily schedule of mild exercise, light stretching, rest, and over-the-counter or prescription pain medications may prove beneficial.
+Although the term “minimally invasive” refers to a procedure performed with an extremely small incision that avoids any muscle damage, you should still try conventional, non-invasive pain relief alternatives before moving forward with surgery.
+A daily schedule of mild exercise, light stretching, rest and over-the-counter or prescription pain medications may prove beneficial.

 If, however, these treatments are not effective and your lumbar spine pain is severe, you may want to consider a minimally invasive surgery.
-These types of procedures require a 4-5 millimeter incision through which a tiny tube, called an endoscope, is inserted.
-The tube gently moves aside muscle and tissue so that a series of instruments can be used to ease nerve root compression in the lumbar region.
+These types of procedures require only a small incision through which a tiny tube, called an endoscope, can be inserted.
+The tube moves aside muscle and tissue so that a series of instruments can be used to ease nerve root compression in the lumbar region.
 This is accomplished with procedures such as foraminotomy, laminotomy, endoscopic discectomy, and facet thermal ablation.

 These procedures can be used to treat a variety of conditions, including: